JaMo42/fmt/README.md

 1. These will also include `[const] wchar_t *` and due to compiler implementation details may also match various types of integer pointers.
 1. If you pass a character literal like `'a'` you need to cast it to a `char` as character literals are integers.
 1. `char8_t`, `char16_t`, `char32_t`, and `wchar_t` are supported but are not distinct types so they will be interpreted as integers by default.
 Use the `c` conversion specifier to interpret any integer as a Unicode codepoint.
+1. The `F` specifier will use exponential mode if the exponent is less than -6 or greater than 20 and use decimal by default.
+The `F` specifier was chosen for this so it can be explicity used and not only as the default, but this means that the decimal mode is not case insensitive as exponential and the printf-style general format (tragic loss).
+It also does not change the precision like the printf-style general format does.

 ## Buffering